Amanpreet07/DirectoryClone/README.md

  ---

  ### How to use ?
-Clone and open in NetBeans or Eclipse or import java files to project and build and run.
+Clone and import/open the source files in NetBeans or Eclipse.

-Will upload .EXE soon.

-Download distribution.zip, extract and launch DirectoryClone.jar file.
+Run DirectoryClone.jar from ditribution subfolder.

 The tool is self understood.
 I have included usage tips while hovering over fields and buttons.